A pipeline for searching and fitting instrumental glitches in LISA data: Posteriors of SNR 320 MBHB with glitches and injected at their maximum overlap

 \section{Posteriors of SNR 320 MBHB with glitches $N41$ and $N3$ injected at their maximum overlap}

 In Fig. \ref{fig:corner_plot_mbhb_glitches} are reported the posteriors of an SNR 320 MBHB when the two glitches corresponding to glitch $\#41$ and $\#3$ of the LPF catalogue are injected.
 The parameters of the MBHB are reported in Table \ref{mbmb_table_second_case}.
+The priors are the same as Table \ref{mbmb_table}, but the prior on the total mass $M_t$ has been converted to $Log_e$, i.e $(ln)$.\\

-The glitches were injected at their maximum overlap, that is $0.19 [h]$ after the merger for glitch $\#41$, and $0.11 [h]$ after the merger for glitch $\#3$, as can be seen from the Figure \ref{overlap_second_case}.
+The glitches were injected at their maximum Overlap accordingly to Eq. \ref{eq:maximum_overlap}, that is, 0.19 hours for glitch $\#41$ and 0.11 hours for glitch $\#3$, as can be seen from the Figure \ref{overlap_second_case}.
+In Fig. \ref{overlap_second_case}, we show the two glitches injected at the time that maximises the Overlap between the glitch and the fiducial MBHB in the TDI channel $A$.
 It is possible to observe that sky parameters have multimodality.
 Indeed, there are up to eight modes in the sky that are exactly degenerate for a fixed LISA configuration and non-evolving sources.
 However, this degeneracy is broken by LISA's motion and changes in frequency.
 High-mass and short-duration sources, like this case, are more likely to exhibit such degeneracies.
-The degeneracy primarily involves sky location and polarization ($\beta_d$, $\psi$, $\lambda_d$ and $\cos(\iota)$)~\cite{Marsat_2021, PhysRevD.105.044055}, as can also be seen in the posteriors plot showing the extrinsic parameters (right plot Fig. \ref{fig:corner_plot_mbhb_glitches_Alice2}).
-The left plot in Fig. \ref{fig:corner_plot_mbhb_glitches_Alice2} shows the posteriors for the intrinsic parameters.
+The degeneracy primarily involves sky location and polarization ($\beta_d$, $\psi$, $\lambda_d$ and $\cos \iota$)~\cite{Marsat_2021, PhysRevD.105.044055}, as can also be seen in the posteriors plot showing the extrinsic parameters (right plot Fig. \ref{fig:corner_plot_mbhb_glitches_Alice}) for the case of (only-)MBHB posteriors or when a low SNR 21 glitch is injected by not fitted.
+The left plot in Fig. \ref{fig:corner_plot_mbhb_glitches_Alice} shows the posteriors for the intrinsic parameters.